4 Things to Know About Software Licensing

 With a subscription license, the users must become subscribers to have access to using the software product.
 They will have to pay on a monthly or yearly basis to continue their subscription.
 Failure on the user’s part to pay on time will result in sanctions mandated by the software service providers.
 So if the infrastructure management of your IT company follows the subscription business model, obtaining subscription licenses is essential.

 A trial license is solely for versions of software products that are free to use and download for trial purposes only.
-Software products with a trial license are fully-functional, but the users can also enjoy them for a limited period, it could only be for a day, week, or month.
+Software products with a trial license are fully-functional, but the users can only enjoy them for a limited period, it could only be for a day, week, or month.
 And, they don’t have the authority to modify or duplicate the trial-licensed software.

 Fixed Duration License